 Rating UCCS Campus Definition 5 - Outstanding Far exceeds performance expectations on a consistent and uniform basis.
 Work is of exceptional quality in all essential areas of responsibility.
 In addition, makes an exceptional or unique contribution in achievement of the unit, department, and University 4 - Exceeding Expectations Always achieves performance expectations and frequently exceeds them.
 Demonstrates performance of a very high level of quality in all areas of responsibility.
 3 - Meeting Expectations Consistently fulfills performance expectations and periodically may exceed them.
 Work is of high quality in all significant areas of responsibility.
-2 - Below Expectations Frequently fails to meet expectations and improvement is needed in these areas.
-1 - Fails to Meet Expectations Consistently fails to meet expectations and improvement is needed in most aspects of position.
+2 - Below Expectations 1 - Fails to Meet Expectations Consistently fails to meet expectations and improvement is needed in most aspects of position.